-The Reorganized Debtor shall pay Allowed General Unsecured Claims, with the exceptions noted below and not including Equity Interest Holders, with quarterly payments plus interest at the WSJ Prime Rate, with the first such payment to occur within thirty (30) days of the first calendar quarter after the later of (a) the Effective Date, or (b) when such Claim becomes an Allowed Claim.
-For the first two (2) years following the Effective Date of the Plan, the Debtor shall make equal quarterly payments of \$30,000 per quarter, plus interest as provided in this paragraph, on a pro rata basis to holders of Allowed General Unsecured Claims.
-If amounts remain owing on Allowed General Unsecured Claims following the expiration of the first two (2) years of the Effective Date of the Plan, the remaining amounts shall be paid in equal quarterly installment payments, on a pro rata basis, plus interest, so that all Allowed General Unsecured Claims are paid in full within five (5) years of the Effective Date of the Plan.
-The Reorganized Debtor may, in its discretion, pay Allowed Class 4 Claims in full before the time periods set forth herein, provided that the Reorganized Debtor is able to meet its other Plan obligations without default, funding for distributions to Allowed Claims in this Class will be from the operations of the Hotel and from the New Equity Contribution.
-The only significant unresolved Claim in this Class is the disputed FDIC-R-Bridge POC.
-The FDIC-R-Bridge POC was filed in the unsecured amount of \$1,804,794.65.
-The Debtor has objected to this Claim and believes it should be disallowed in its entirety.
-As shown on Exhibit E, however, should the FDIC-R-Bridge Claim be Allowed by the Court in an amount greater than zero, the Debtor anticipates sufficient net cash flow to provide distributions to the FDIC-R-Bridge in accordance with the terms of the Plan.
+The Reorganized Debtor shall pay the Allowed General Unsecured Claims, with the exceptions noted below and not including Equity Interest Holders, with quarterly payments plus interest commencing the Effective Date at the WSJ Prime Rate, with the first such payment to occur within thirty (30) days of the first calendar quarter after later of (a) the Effective Date, or (b) when such Claim becomes an Allowed Claim.
+Should Allowed Class 4 Claims total less than \$100,000, quarterly payments shall be made as provided herein so that such Claims are paid in full within two (2) years of the Effective Date of the Plan.
+If Allowed Class 4 Claims total between \$100,000 and \$200,000, quarterly payments shall be made as provided herein so that such Claims are paid in full within three (3) years of the Effective Date of the Plan.
+If Allowed Class 4 Claims total more than \$200,000, but less than \$300,000, such claimants shall receive quarterly payments as provided herein so that such Claims are paid in full within four (4) years of the Effective date of the Plan.
+If Allowed Class 4 Claims are paid in full within four (5) years of the Effective Date of the Plan.
+The Reorganized Debtor may, in its discretion, pay Allowed Class 4 Claims in full before the time periods set forth herein, provided that the Reorganized Debtor is able to meet its other Plan obligations without default.